 The market for Luca Pacioli's Summa arithmetica

 Arithmetica that has not previously been explored in detail – the market for which he wrote the book.
 In order to do so, it follows a path identified by two clues in the bookkeeping treatise as to the nature of this market that modern eyes, unaware of how life was in late 15th century Italy, have missed.
 After discussing the curriculum taught in schools at that time, this paper considers a range of possible markets for which the book may have been written.
 The paper concludes that it was written primarily for, and sold mainly to, merchants who used the book as a reference text, as a source of pleasure from the mathematical puzzles it contained and as an aid for the education of their sons.

-|Research Areas:||Business School > Accounting and Finance|
+|Research Areas:||A. > Business School > Accounting and Finance|

-|Deposited On:||24 Nov 2009 12:04|
+|Date Deposited:||24 Nov 2009 12:04|

 Actions (login required)